-Versatility is one of the key factors what makes Barcelona so popular destination.
-You have countless museums for art lovers, a rich history dating back to Roman times, a beach right next to the city center, a multitude of parks and world-famous festivals & sports events.
+Versatility is one of the key reasons for Barcelona’s popularity as a holiday destination.
+There are countless museums for art lovers, a rich history dating back to Roman times, beaches right next to the city center, numerous beautiful parks, and world-famous festivals & sports events.

 The neighborhoods of Barcelona differ greatly between each other, each having its own distinctive characters.
 There’s a favorite pastime to be found for everyone.
-Some love the buzz of those lively, narrow streets of the Gothic Quarter, where as another prefers the spacious avenues of Eixample, and the third seeks to get away from the city center and relax at the beach front.
+Some love the buzz of the lively, narrow streets of the Gothic Quarter, while some prefer the spacious avenues of Eixample.
+Contrarily, many are looking to get away from the city center and relax at the beachfront.

-In Barcelona, you can combine a city break with a relaxing beach holiday – the choice is yours.
-All these factors make Barcelona a top candidate as your next holiday destination!
+Barcelona is a fantastic destination to combine a city break with a relaxing beach holiday – the choice is yours.
+All these factors make the city of Gaudí a top candidate for your next holiday destination!